Contact Us

 LangChain allows inserting custom breakpoints within chains or agents to pause execution and request human input.
 This supports review, feedback, or manual intervention at defined points in the workflow.

-What agentic frameworks actually do?
+What agentic AI frameworks actually do?

-Agentic frameworks assist with prompt engineering and managing how data flows to and from LLMs.
+Agentic AI frameworks assist with prompt engineering and managing how data flows to and from LLMs.
 At a basic level, they help structure prompts so the LLM responds in a predictable format and route responses to the right tool, API, or document.

 If building from scratch, you would manually define the prompt, extract the tool the LLM wants to use, and trigger the corresponding API call.
 Frameworks streamline this by: